kfkhwaja/MSAAVE/README.md

 Michigan Sustainability Applications for Aerospace Vehicle Engineering is a project team at the University of Michigan started by passionate aerospace students that care about sustainability and humanitarian aerospace missions.

+# Project Details
 ## Getting Started
-# Intro/Installation
 Use this repo to keep track of performance files!!
+Add more intro/installation stuff

-## Project Details
+## Team Information
-# Repository created 2/25/2024, by Kabir Khwaja (khwaja@umich.edu)
+Repository created 2/25/2024, by Kabir Khwaja (khwaja@umich.edu)

 For further team contact, reach out to msaave.officers@gmail.com

 Instagram: @msaave_umich